-Mercedes EQC range, battery and charging
+Mercedes EQC review: range, battery & charging

 Mercedes EQC range

 The EQC gets Type 2 and CCS sockets, which gives it access to the vast majority of public chargers.
-If you can find a public rapid charger capable of delivering the EQC’s fastest 110kW charge time (currently a rarity on UK roads) then you can get a 10-80% charge in under 40 minutes.
+If you can find a public rapid charger capable of delivering upwards of 110kW (the Merc's maximum charging speed), then you can get a 10-80% charge in around 40 minutes.

 The Mercedes has a water-cooled on-board charger and thermal battery management, which pre-heats the batteries in advance of charging (as long as the system knows a charge is imminent).
-It then keeps the batteries cool while rapid charging takes place, which promises good things for the longevity of the 80kWh battery.
+It then keeps the batteries cool while charging takes place, which promises good things for the longevity of the battery.

 In This Review

-- 1VerdictA great all-round premium electric SUV, the Mercedes EQC is slightly overshadowed by others in its class
+- 1VerdictA decent all-round premium electric SUV, the Mercedes EQC has become overshadowed by more up-to-date arrivals in the class

-- 4Electric motor, drive & performanceThe Mercedes EQC has a different character to any of its rivals, but it majors on comfort more than fun
+- 4Performance, motor & driveThe Mercedes EQC has a different character to any of its rivals: it majors on comfort more than fun

-- 5Interior & comfortThe Mercedes EQC has a striking interior focused on an impressive infotainment system, plus generous standard equipment
+- 5Interior, dashboard & infotainmentThe Mercedes EQC has a striking interior focused on an impressive infotainment system, plus generous standard equipment

-- 6Practicality & boot spaceThe Mercedes EQC is a good family car, but isn't as roomy as the larger Audi e-tron or Tesla Model X
+- 6Boot space, seating & practicalityThe Mercedes EQC is a satisfactory family car, but isn't as roomy as the larger Audi Q8 e-tron or Tesla Model X

-- 7Reliability & safetyThe Mercedes EQC did very well in independent Euro NCAP crash-testing, scoring the maximum five-star result
+- 7Reliability & safety ratingThe Mercedes EQC did very well in independent Euro NCAP crash-testing, scoring the maximum five-star result